Govt. Taking Steps For IT Industry Growth: MD PSEB - UrduPoint

 Govt.
 Taking Steps For IT Industry Growth: MD PSEB

-Managing Director, Pakistan Software Export Board (PSEB) Osman Nasir Friday said that the government was taking all possible steps to ensure long term IT industry growth trajectory and to facilitate IT industry exports which are already tax exempt

-ISLAMABAD, (UrduPoint / Pakistan Point News - 29th Jan, 2021 ) :Managing Director, Pakistan Software Export board (PSEB) Osman Nasir Friday said that the government was taking all possible steps to ensure long term IT industry growth trajectory and to facilitate IT industry exports which are already tax exempt.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 31st Jan, 2021 ) :Managing Director, Pakistan Software Export board (PSEB) Osman Nasir has said that the government was taking all possible steps to ensure long term IT industry growth trajectory and to facilitate IT industry exports which are already tax exempt.

 In a statement, he said, that Pakistan's IT industry has reached important milestone in its journey.
 "Measures are being undertaken to develop IT industry eco system in secondary and tertiary cities of Pakistan" he added.